 Previous Athletic Participation Form - Page 2

-If the student is NOT living with parents at the new school it is more than likely a waiver of the parent residence is required for varsity athletic participation.
+If the student is NOT living with parents at the new school it is none than Ruly a waiver of the parent residence is required for varsity athletic participation.
 Contact the UIL Office.

 Section I - Eligibility Certification